av-neesh/chicago-bikerides-analysis/README.md

 ### **THE TASK:**

-We want to understand how casual users and riders with annual membership use their service differently and decude interesting and insightful patterns in their bike usage.
+We want to understand how casual users and riders with annual membership use their service differently and deduce interesting and insightful patterns in their bike usage.
 From these insights, a new marketing strategy can be to developed to boost the bike sharing company's future success.
 So we have to analyse the bike-sharing data and back our findings with **compelling data insights** and **professional data visualizations**, or answer the question:

 **What could motivate the “casual” users to change to an annual subscription based on their behavior?**